Troubleshooting Common Webhook Issues

 - The webhook event you’re expecting doesn’t seem to fire.

-- No data is being sent to your endpoint.
+- No data is being sent to the configured endpoint.

 Possible Causes:

-- The triggering event isn’t configured correctly in the source application.
+- The webhook is not properly configured in the source application.

-- The webhook has been disabled in the source system.
+- The webhook has been disabled or deleted.

 How to Fix It: